iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/configure-a-project.md

 ### Data remotes / cloud storage credentials

-If you need to provide credentials for
-[DVC data remotes](/doc/command-reference/remote#description), you will need to do it after your project has been created.
+If you need to provide credentials for a [data remote], you will need to do it after your project has been created.
 First, create your project without specifying the data remotes.
 Once your project is created, open its settings.
 Open the `Data remotes / cloud storage credentials` section.
 The data remotes that are used in your DVC repo will be listed.